 Vargas Lleras is stepping down to run for president in 2018.

-The 60-year-old former general has spent his adult life in public service and is credited with bringing the National Police into line with international standards during his tenure as head of the force.
+The 60-year-old former general has spent his adult life in public service and is credited with bringing the National Police IGNORE INTO line with international standards during his tenure as head of the force.